-There’s no better way to capitalize on the momentum your event’s drumming up and no better time to make an ask than when you’re face to face with your supporters.
-And listen, you don’t need to carry a tote to hold all the cash, just use Funraise Reader and swipe donors’ cards then and there.
+There's no better way to capitalize on the momentum your event's drumming up and no better time to make an ask than when you're face to face with your supporters.
+And listen, you don't need to carry a tote to hold all the cash, just use Funraise App and swipe donors' cards then and there.
 (Then make sure they know they can send themselves receipts and manage their donations with our other app, Giving by Funraise.)

 Wear something with pockets.
 Just in case someone wants to give you a wad of cash!
 Just in case.

 7. Make your food feed-worthy

 Yes, we're making a play on words here.
 These days, people love showing their whole social network what they're eating.
 So if you bring in something unique and delicious-looking, your food may be the most photographed star of the event, meaning a whole new audience is gonna see that your nonprofit has great taste!
 (Yep, that's another play on words.)

 Seriously... use that social capital to your advantage.
 Get Funraise's Facebook and Instagram integrations set up ahead of time, and encourage attendees to make linked fundraisers—since they're getting their social networks anyway.

 8. Celebrate hitting your fundraising goal with a special surprise for your guests.